rgwch/webelexis/client/src/fhir/whatisit.md

 # Running Webelexis as FHIR client

 Note: This is a highly experimental feature.
+FHIR is rather aimed at exchanging medical data and not for running an EMR-System.
+So it supports only a subset of the features needed by an EMR Client.
+Functionality highly depends on the development of Elexis-Server and its ability to handle non-standard-requests.

 ## Switching transport layers